AGarciaJr/basketball-dashboard/README.md

 A comprehensive basketball statistics dashboard that helps users understand and analyze NBA player statistics.

+## 🎯 Why This Project?

+As someone interested in both software engineering and basketball, I built this dashboard to **deepen my understanding of basketball statistics**—how they’re structured, what they reveal, and how they can be used to tell compelling stories about the game.
+From field goal percentages to player efficiency, this app helps me explore and learn in real time.

 ## 🌐 Live Demo

 Visit the live application at: [Hoops IQ Dashboard](https://basketball-dashboard-phi.vercel.app/)